Post-Master of Arts in Theology: Introductory Biblical Languages Certificate

 This course introduces biblical Hebrew with a focus on grammar, syntax, vocabulary, and the use of linguistic tools for the translation and interpretation of selected passages.

 This course is an exegetical study of the first major division of the Old Testament.
 Special attention is given to key theological themes.
 Emphasis is also placed on the interpretation of selected passages from the Pentateuch and the elementary Hebrew language skills and interpretive tools.
-Prerequisites: BIB-501 and HEB-501.
+Prerequisite: HEB-501.

 This course introduces the grammar of New Testament Greek with an emphasis on the vocabulary and morphology of the New Testament and the use of linguistic tools for the translation and interpretation of selected passages.

 This course is an exegetical study of the initial books of the New Testament.
 Special attention is given to key theological themes.
 Emphasis is placed on the interpretation of selected passages from the Gospels and Acts and the application of elementary Greek language skills and interpretive tools.
-Prerequisites: BIB-502 and GRK-501.
+Prerequisite: GRK-501.

 * Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.